 Deciding how to replace your missing teeth can be overwhelming.
-In the past, the only option available if you were missing many or all of your teeth was dentures.
+In the past, dentures were the only option available if you were missing many or all of your teeth.
 While dentures are a perfectly reasonable replacement, dental implants have become a better option because they offer many more benefits.

-Below, we will explain what dentures and dental implants are and also list the pros and cons of each option.
+Below, we will explain what dentures and dental implants are and list each option’s pros and cons.

 What are Dentures?

 A denture is a prosthetic device that is used to replace missing teeth.
 A full denture will replace an entire arch of teeth.
 The false row of teeth is fused to an acrylic base that mimics the color of gum tissue.

 It stays in place by way of suctioning to the gums.
 A partial denture will replace several missing teeth on an arch.
 They are designed to remain in place by a metal frame clasping to the remaining teeth.

 - Will hold the shape of the face

 - The patient will be able to eat and speak better